TrelisResearch/arc-agi-2025/o3-tools/experiment_notes.md

 - **Cost efficiency:** ~$0.57 per task average, similar to previous experiments but with more turns
 - **Behavioral change:** Model no longer refuses tasks but attempts partial transformations - however, these attempts still have very low accuracy
 - **Next steps:** May need to refine prompting strategy - start with strict requirements, then fall back to partial attempts
+- Quite a few problems have got one or a few training examples correct, so there is some sign of progress.

 Other note: There is a case where all training examples are correct, but the test is wrong...